schteppe/gpu-physics.js/README.md

 * Seems like a lot of the simulation loop is spent updating the stencil buffer for the large grid render target.
 Using PBOs and drawPixels (available in WebGL2?) could speed it up.
 * Using a single channel for the grid texture could save some graphics memory.
-* Balancing the dimensions of the broadphase grid texture could increase the max object count.